 - i. read_native_scanlines(), only if your format has a speed advantage when reading multiple scanlines at once.
 If you do not supply this function, the default implementation will simply call read_scanline() for each scanline in the range. - j. read_native_tile(), only if your format supports reading tiled images. - k. read_native_tiles(), only if your format supports reading tiled images and there is a speed advantage when reading multiple tiles at once.
-If you do not supply this function, the default implementation will simply call read_native_tile() for each tile in the range. - l.
+If you do not supply this function, the default implementation will simply call read_native_tile() for each tile in the range. - 1.
 Channel subset'' versions of ''read_native_scanlines() and/or read_native_tiles(), only if your format has a more efficient means of reading a subset of channels.
-If you do not supply these methods, the default implementation will simply use read_native_scanlines() or read_native_tiles() to read into a temporary all-channel buffer and then copy the channel subset into the user's buffer. - m. read_native_deep_scanlines() and/or read_native_deep_tiles(), only if your format supports "deep" data images.
+If you do not supply these methods, the default implementation will simply use read_native_scanlines() or read_native_tiles() to read into a temporary all-channel buffer and then copy the channel subset into the user's buffer.